 These are website-based apps I developed myself to address the problems outlined.
 There are certainly 3rd party or enterprise software solutions which would solve most of the problems.
 However, as the company had no solutions at the time, I provided very specific solutions which didn’t require investment, installation/configuration time, or any significant learning curve for the users.
 These are all created with PHP/MySQL on an Ubuntu server unless otherwise specified.

 Feel free to click on any of the apps to get an idea of how they work.
-They are database driven, however, the databases are read-only for security purposes in these examples.
+They are database driven, however, the databases are read-only for security purposes in these examples so entering data in any forms WILL produce an error in these app examples.
 Additionally, these apps use SimpleSAMLphp for authentication in the corporate environment, but require no authentication for viewing here:

 | Problem | App Solution |